-Study finds incentive price for reducing HIV risk in MexicoFebruary 4th, 2013 in HIV & AIDS /
+Study finds incentive price for reducing HIV risk in MexicoFebruary 4, 2013 in Medicine & Health / HIV & AIDS

 Studies have found that conditional cash transfer programs, in which governments pay citizens if they consistently practice societally beneficial behaviors, have improved pediatric health care and education in Mexico, increased HIV testing in Malawi, and reduced sexually transmitted infections in Tanzania.
 Public health researchers therefore investigated whether the idea could be applied to HIV risk behaviors among gay men and male sex workers in Mexico City.
 A new study reports not only that some members of those populations would change behavior for conditional cash payments, but the exact prices they would accept.

 "We're trying to prevent HIV from spreading and we are trying to save money," said public health economist Omar Galárraga, assistant professor of health services policy and practice and lead author of the study published in the February 2013 edition of the European Journal of Health Economics.
 "We want to make sure that every dollar spent has the greatest impact."

 In Mexico, like many other Western nations, the HIV epidemic is especially concentrated within certain populations.
 Among the capital city's young gay men and male sex workers, the estimated prevalence of HIV infection is about 20 and 30 percent respectively.
 The Mexican government's health care policy, meanwhile, offers universal access to HIV therapy, which costs $5,000 to $7,000 a year.